In America (film)

-In America is a 2002 road drama film directed by Jim Sheridan.
+In America is a 2002 drama film directed by Jim Sheridan.
 The semi-autobiographical screenplay by Jim Sheridan and his daughters, Naomi and Kirsten, focuses on an immigrant Irish family's struggle to start a new life in New York City, as seen through the eyes of the elder daughter.

 The film was an Irish, American and British co-production, and was nominated for three Academy Awards: Best Original Screenplay for the Sheridans, Best Actress for Samantha Morton and Best Supporting Actor for Djimon Hounsou.

 Plot

-In 2002, Johnny and Sarah Sullivan and their daughters Christy and Ariel enter the United States on a tourist visa from Ireland via Canada, where Johnny was working as an actor.
-The family settles in New York City, in a rundown Hell's Kitchen tenement occupied by drug addicts, transvestites, and a reclusive Nigerian artist/photographer named Mateo Kuamey.
+Johnny and Sarah Sullivan and their daughters Christy and Ariel enter the United States on a tourist visa from Ireland via Canada, where Johnny was working as an actor.
+The family settles in New York City, in a rundown Hell's Kitchen walk-up tenement occupied by drug addicts, transvestites, and a reclusive Nigerian artist/photographer named Mateo Kuamey.
 Hanging over the family is the death of their five-year-old son Frankie, who died from a brain tumor discovered after a fall down the stairs.
-The devout Roman Catholic Johnny questions God and has lost any ability to feel true emotions, which has affected his relationship with his family.
+The devout Roman Catholic Johnny questions God and has lost any ability to feel true emotions, which has affected both his relationship with his family and his acting career.
 Christy believes she has been granted three wishes by her dead brother, which she only uses at times of near-dire consequences for the family as they try to survive in New York.

 After finding the apartment, Sarah gets a job in the local ice cream parlor to support the family while Johnny auditions for any role for which he is suited, with no success.
 Despite their poverty, the initial joy of being in the United States and the closeness of the family gives them the energy to make the most of what they have, and Christy chronicles the events of their life with a cherished camcorder.
-As money runs low and the city's temperatures soar, the family dip into savings to go to the movies to see E.T. the Extra-Terrestrial and enjoy the air conditioning to find respite from the oppressive weather.
+As money runs low and the city's temperatures soar, the family dip into savings to go to the movies to see E.T. the Extra-Terrestrial and buy a window air-conditioner to find respite from the oppressive weather.
+Johnny squanders large sums on a carnival target game, only to finally win the money back, which victory Christy believes she facilitated using one of her three wishes.
 Tensions between Johnny and Sarah begin to rise with the summer heat.
 Not helping their financial and emotional strain is the discovery that Sarah is pregnant.
 Eventually Johnny finds work as a cab driver to augment their income and help pay for the girls' Catholic school tuition.